-An urgent need for an effective well-log-based approach for determining rock thermal conductivity for the first time occurred in Germany for superdeep drilling well KTB (during-1990-1994).
-This need-was principally conditioned by drilling without coring and the absence of reliable logging tools for in situ measurements.
+For the first time, an urgent need for an effective well-log-based approach for determining rock thermal conductivity occurred in Germany for superdeep drilling well KTB (1990-1994).
+This need was principally conditioned by drilling without coring.
 Moreover, one of the main objectives of the superdeep drilling project was determining vertical variations of heat flow density, which requires reliable data on rock thermal conductivity along the well.
 The accompanying increase in relevance of data on rock thermal conductivity for applied geothermics and petroleum engineering stimulated many researchers.
 It resulted in an increased number of publications concerning well-log based approaches for determining rock thermal properties.